Notice

 Drink at least 8 glasses (8 ounces each) of fluid each day.
 This helps you heal faster, helps your pain pills work better and can help prevent constipation.
 Drink enough fluid so that the color of your urine is light yellow or clear.

-You may want to eat a soft or liquid diet until you have your first bowel movement, though this not a requirement after surgery.
+You may want to eat a soft or liquid diet until you have your first bowel movement, though this not required after surgery.
 Avoid spicy and acidic foods as you heal.

 (608) 242-2800 or (855) 342-9900